tritemio/manta_manu/ES_formulas.md

 \(F_{DexDem}, F_{DexAem}, F_{DAexDem}, F_{DAexAem}\).
 Note however that \(F_{DAexDem}\) in PAX contains fluorescent signal because of the D laser excitation.
-With this notation we the total signal durin can write the expression for
+With this notation we the total signal during can write the expression for
 \(E\):

 \[